morrilet/grammy/README.md

 ## An AI-powered, on-the-go anagram* generator.

-*Disclaimer: generates terrible anagrams.
+**Disclaimer: generates terrible, mostly invalid anagrams.*

-Does it generate good (or even valid) anagrams?
+Does it generate good anagrams?
 Very rarely!
 Is it fun to use? **You bet it is.**

-Grammy was built rapidly with Next.js (create-next-app), V0, Shadcn/UI, Gemini, and Netlify Functions as a way to get hands-on with AI tools and re-familiarize myself with Next.js.
+Grammy was built quickly with Next.js (create-next-app), V0, Shadcn/UI, Gemini, and Netlify Functions as a way to get hands-on with AI tools and re-familiarize myself with Next.js.
 Netlify Functions were a bonus when I decided that maybe (just maybe) I should treat my Gemini API key with some dignity.

 ## Running Locally